imperva/dsfkit/README.md

 1. Create an AWS User with secret and access keys which comply with the required IAM permissions (see [IAM Role section](#iam-roles)).
 2. The deployment requires access to the tarball containing the Sonar binaries.
 The tarball is located in a dedicated AWS S3 bucket owned by Imperva.
    Click [here](https://docs.google.com/forms/d/e/1FAIpQLSdnVaw48FlElP9Po_36LLsZELsanzpVnt8J08nymBqHuX_ddA/viewform) to request access to download this file.
+3. Only if you chose the [CLI Deployment Mode](#cli-deployment-mode), download Git [here](https://git-scm.com/downloads).
+4. Only if you chose the [CLI Deployment Mode](#cli-deployment-mode), download Terraform [here](https://www.terraform.io/downloads).
+It is recommended on MacOS systems to use the "Package Manager" option during installation.
-3. Only if you chose the [Terraform Cloud Deployment Mode](#terraform-cloud-deployment-mode), it is required that you have access to a Terraform Cloud account.
+5. Only if you chose the [Terraform Cloud Deployment Mode](#terraform-cloud-deployment-mode), it is required that you have access to a Terraform Cloud account.
 Any  account may be used, whether the account is owned by Imperva or the customer.
    Click [here](https://docs.google.com/forms/d/e/1FAIpQLSfgJh4kXYRD08xDsFyYgaYsS3ebhVrBTWvntcMCutSf0kNV2w/viewform) to request access to Imperva's Terraform Cloud account.
-4. Only if you chose the [CLI Deployment Mode](#cli-deployment-mode), download terraform [here](https://www.terraform.io/downloads).
-It is recommended on MacOS systems to use the "Package Manager" option during installation.

 **NOTE:** It may take several hours for the access to be granted to AWS and Terraform Cloud in Steps 2 and 3.